 Complete an audit of your content.
 Audits uncover what you have, and what shape it is in.
 (Is it up-to-date?
 Accurate?
 Trivial?)
 Due to silo-filled work environments, many organizations are unaware of the value already in-house.
 The unrealized potential of ongoing initiatives may give you a head start on upcoming content marketing plans.

 4. Do I have the capacity to create content sustainably?

 Honestly evaluate your organization’s human resource capacity and budget for content creation.
 Many plans look great on paper.
 At the start, enthusiasm is high.
 As campaigns and initiatives wear on, it becomes clear that they are unsustainable.
 Any content marketing plan should be based on an organization’s true ability to sustain it.

 5. How will we care for the content throughout its lifecycle?

-5. How will the content be cared for throughout its lifecycle?
-To remain effective, content needs to be maintained.
+To remain effective, content needs maintenance.
 Rather than implementing the “set it and forget it” mentality, content should enjoy regular, scheduled check-ups to ensure that it is still relevant, accurate, and supports the organization’s core strategy.